Worn Out Joy

 2024 - ongoing

-Central to the project are what I describe as “apparatuses of relief”: infrastructural features embedded in public and semi-public spaces that are designed to regulate affect and soothe nerves.
-Operating beneath the surface, these elements promise momentary relief yet remain pervasively integrated within the environments that generate the pressures we perpetually attempt to escape.
+Central to the project are what I describe as “apparatuses of relief”: infrastructural features and elements embedded in public and semi-public spaces that are designed to regulate affect and soothe nerves.
+Operating beneath the surface, these elements promise momentary relief yet remain pervasively integrated within the very urban environments that generate the pressures we perpetually attempt to escape.